 About the Department

-The mission of the Criminal Justice Department is to provide the student with a broad liberal arts education and a balanced perspective on the study and practices of the criminal justice system.
-Students benefit from experienced faculty who have worked as researchers, psychologists, attorneys and law enforcement officials and utilize their professional skill sets as impassioned teachers and mentors.
-Consistent with the University-wide commitment to experiential education, all criminal justice majors complete an internship to provide the skills and experience necessary to gain employment.
+The mission of the Criminal Justice Department is to prepare students with the critical knowledge, skills, and aptitude to serve in the Criminal Justice and Homeland Security fields, to uphold the rule of law, to keep our country safe, and to protect civil rights.
+The Department provides students with a liberal arts and social science education and a balanced perspective on the study and practices of the Criminal Justice and Homeland Security disciplines.
+Students benefit from experienced faculty who have worked as researchers, law enforcement officials, prosecutors, court officials, and military officers who leverage their professional skill sets as impassioned teachers and mentors.
+Consistent with the University-wide commitment to experiential education, all Criminal Justice and Homeland Security majors complete an internship to provide the skills and experience necessary for employment.

 The Department currently offers a B.A. and M.A. in Criminal Justice and a B.S. in Homeland Security.
 Students also have the opportunity to earn both a B.A. and M.A. or B.S. and M.A. with our accelerated five-year programs.